-This point only matters for those who believe that full-frame matters.
-To some, full-frame filmmaking is the only true form of coverage.
+This point only matters for those who believe that Super 35 matters.
+To some, Super 35 filmmaking is the only true form of coverage.
 For others, the argument is usually that the format is simply a filmmaking tool, and it’s not the tools that make a job.
 It’s the tool-user.
 (That’s you, the filmmaker.)

 If you are curious and don’t know if you care if this matters, here is a good article for you.

 What a price!
 And technically speaking, it’s actually $2,495.00 over at Adorama.
 But what’s in a price?
 According to Lewis McGregor (aka UglyMcGregor on Youtube), the true cost of the BMPCC4K eventually adds up to between $2,800 to $3,600 once you add in everything you need to feasibly go and start filming professionally.
 We also covered this idea of the cameras 'real price' recently.